leobauza/react-ssr/README.md

  */
 app.get('/*', (req, res) => {
   /**
-   * Convert JSX code to a HTML string that can be rendered server side with
+   * Convert JSX code to a HTML string that can be rendered server-side with
    * `renderToString` a method provided by ReactDOMServer *
    * This sets up the app so that calling ReactDOM.hydrate() will preserve the